insen/blog/_posts/2017-10-12-The-Road-To-Wisdom.md

 All backed by Github.

-Came across the following [here](http://leptonica.com/local-sources.html)
+Came across the following marvellous collection [here](http://leptonica.com/cachedpages/grooks/grooks.html)

+A sample or two below.
+Click on through for more.

     The road to wisdom? -- Well, it's plain and simple to express: